Unoma Ndili Okorafor

 Unoma Ndili Okorafor is a Nigerian computer scientist and entrepreneur.
 Okorafor founded Working to Advance African Women, a non-profit that supports the education of African women in science, technology, engineering, and math (STEM) in 2007.
 She is the chief executive officer at Herbal Goodness and Fairview Data Technologies.
-She is the fifth child of Frank Nwachukwu Ndili, the first Nigerian nuclear physicist and the 7th Vice-Chancellor (President) of the University of Nigeria, Nsukka.

 Early life and education

 Okorafor was born in Nigeria.
+She is the fifth child of Frank Nwachukwu Ndili, the first Nigerian nuclear physicist and the 7th Vice-Chancellor (President) of the University of Nigeria, Nsukka.

 She studied computer and electrical engineering at the University of Lagos, graduating in 2008.
 She moved to Texas for her graduate studies, earning a master's degree at Rice University in 2001 and a PhD from Texas A&M University in 2008.
 At Texas A&M University she was a Sloan Foundation Scholar.
-Okorafor married Ekpe Okorafor and has three children.
 Her PhD, Secure Integrated Routing and Localization in Wireless Optical Sensor Networks, was supervised by Deepa Kundur.
 She then joined Stanford Graduate School of Business, where she completed an Executive Program in Social Entrepreneurship.
 She also completed the Social Entrepreneurship program at INSEAD.